Most Common Bone Malignancy

 - Vascular Tumors: Kidney and thyroid - MUST embolize before surgery.

-- "BPLTK for common primaries
+- βBPLTK for common primaries

-- "Mirels above 8 = prophylactic fixation
+- βMirels above 8 = prophylactic fixation

-- "Kidney and thyroid are VASCULAR - embolize
+- βKidney and thyroid are VASCULAR - embolize

-- "Blastic = prostate; Lytic = kidney
+- βBlastic = prostate; Lytic = kidney

-- "Surgical goal is PALLIATION, not cure
+- βSurgical goal is PALLIATION, not cure

-Mirels Score predicts pathological fracture risk.
+Mirels Score predicts pathological fracture risk (Mirels, Clin Orthop Relat Res 1989).

 - 4 Parameters: Site (upper/lower/peritrochanteric), Pain (mild/moderate/functional), Lesion (blastic/mixed/lytic), Size (under 1/3, 1/3-2/3, over 2/3 cortex).